smarkwal/vtestmail/README.md

 Clients can also switch to a SSL/TLS connection at runtime by sending the `STARTTLS` (SMTP and IMAP) or `STLS` (POP3) command.

 The server will use a self-signed certificate for the domain "localhost" with an 2048-bit RSA key, valid until July 31st 2032.
-The certificate and the RSA key pair are loaded from the classpath resource `junit-mailserver.pfx`.
+The certificate and the RSA key pair are loaded from the classpath resource `vtestmail.pfx`.

 #### Select a specific SSL/TLS protocol